ozaner/ozanerhansha.github.io-OLD/_posts/computer-science/00-0-0-sequential-search.md

 date: 2018-10-09
 tags: computer-science algorithms
 ---
-**Sequential search**, or linear search, is a search algorithm usually implemented on lists.
-It is one of the most intuitive (some might say naïve) approaches to search: simply look at all entries until the element is found.
+**Sequential search**, or linear search, is a search algorithm implemented on lists.
+It is one of the most intuitive (some might even say naïve) approaches to search: simply look at all entries in order until the element is found.

 Given a **target** value, the algorithm iterates through every entry on the list and compares it to the target.
 If they match then it is a **successful search** and the algorithm returns true.
 If the end of the list is reached and no match was found, it is an **unsuccessful search** and the algorithm returns false.